mayajaral/Pewlett-Hackard-Analysis/README.md

 - Specifically in senior positions, which will see a high number of retirements, there is a lack of mentorship eligable employees.
 - By expanding the mentorship programs eligibility criterea more mentors can begin the program and started training people withing the company to a mentorship level.
 This can slowly increase the number of mentors in the company.

+## Note:
+Queries for the analysis are in the Employee_Challenge.sql file.